redis/redis-doc/topics/benchmarks.md

 I/O activity in the system.
 Avoid putting RDB or AOF files on NAS or NFS shares, or on any other devices impacting your network bandwidth and/or latency (for instance, EBS on Amazon EC2).
++ Set Redis logging level (loglevel parameter) to warning or notice.
+Avoid putting the generated log file on a remote filesystem.
++ Avoid using monitoring tools which can alter the result of the benchmark.
+For instance using INFO at regular interval to gather statistics is probably fine, but MONITOR will impact the measured performance significantly.

 # Example of benchmark result